jmanriquehiberus/openbank-mobile-test/README.md

 ### Datasources

 The datasources layer encompasses the means of communication with both, the memory of the application and the marvel API.
-The memory of the application is a sole class that keeps the instances alive of the previously retrieved data from the API and it is accessed to through the implementation of the data layer repository interface which implementations access the memory store and retrieve data to be returned to the app / presenter layer.
+The memory of the application is a sole class that keeps the instances alive of the previously retrieved data from the API and it is accessed to through the implementation of the data layer repository interface whose implementations access the memory store and retrieve data to be returned to the app / presenter layer.
 The remote package of the datasources layer implements the data layer repository interface and performs calls to the retrofit service that contains the marvel API endpoints.
 Once a call has been performed, the service function that calls to the endpoint at hand returns a response object, there at the datasources implemented method from the data layer repository interface, we use a custom mapper to transform the response object into a list of models of type Character, this list will be wrapped into a single observable that will be finally returned all the way down to the app / presenter layer.